Investigating the Center-to-Limb Effects in Helioseismic Data Using 3D Radiative Hydrodynamic Simulations

 \subsection{Continuum intensity}

 In this work, we are evaluating longitudinal variations of ring diagrams for six frequencies from 3~mHz to 5.5~mHz with a step of 0.5~mHz (Figure~\ref{fig:ringIc}).
-The center-to-limb effect in the ring diagrams obtained from continuum intensity fluctuations shows a systematic energy redistribution carried by the oscillations and background noise.
-At the disc center, the energy distribution remains uniform both along the rings, which represent the surface gravity ($f$) and acoustic ($p$) modes, and the background.
-However, even a relatively small shift to the East or West limbs ($\pm 30^{\mathrm{o}}$ longitude) results in the power variation within the modes, which causes an excess of power toward the limb and a reduced power in the direction toward the disk center.
+The center-to-limb effect in the ring diagrams obtained from continuum-intensity fluctuations shows a systematic energy redistribution driven by the oscillations and background noise.
+At the disk center, the energy distribution remains uniform along both the rings, which represent the surface gravity ($f$) and acoustic ($p$) modes, and in the background.
+However, even a relatively small shift to the East or West limbs ($\pm 30^{\mathrm{o}}$ longitude) results in the power variation within the modes, which causes an excess of power toward the disk center and a reduced power in the direction toward the corresponding limb.
 Note that the power variation is stronger for the outer ring (lower-order mode).
 These characteristics remain the same from lower to higher frequencies, which causes a significant enhancement of the signal-to-noise ratio at $\pm 60^{\mathrm{o}}$ longitudes for $p_1$, $p_2$, and $p_3$ pseudo-modes toward the corresponding limb (bottom row in Figure~\ref{fig:ringIc}).
 A similar variation is observed in the background noise.
-Such enhancement for the high frequency oscillations for the near limb observations (e.g., 5.5~mHz, bottom row in Figure~\ref{fig:ringIc}) can be especially important because it will allow to perform fitting of the rings for observations performed close to the limb and infer the subsurface dynamics of the Sun, whereas utilization the continuum intensity-based ring diagrams at the disk center can be problematic due to the high background noise.
+Such enhancement for the high frequency oscillations for the near limb observations (e.g., 5.5~mHz, bottom row in Figure~\ref{fig:ringIc}) can be especially important for fitting the rings close to the limb and inferring the subsurface dynamics of the Sun, whereas utilizing the continuum intensity-based ring diagrams at the disk center can be problematic due to the high background noise.